k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/09_fabric_replace_admin_password.md

-# Fabrid Default Admin Password Replacement
+# Fabric Default Admin Password Replacement

 ## On a Fresh New Cluster